claudiouzelac/scribe-monitor/README.md

 - Scribe process status (logged to statsd under gauges)
 - Value of scribe counters (packages received, sent, ...)
 - Total file size of the file store (useful for monitoring secondary store)
+- Data written to hdfs (checks all buckets on hdfs and reports size diff to statsd)

 Example:
 --------